valentjn/ltex/pages/settings.md

 ## `ltex.additionalRules.languageModel`

 Optional path to a directory with rules of a language model with *n*-gram occurrence counts.
+Set this setting to the parent directory that contains subdirectories for languages (e.g., `en`).

 *Type:* `string`